 Baking soda has hundreds of uses in the kitchen and around the house.
 But it also has tons of uses in the garden!
-Here are just some of the ways to use baking soda in your garden.
+Here are just some of the ways to use baking soda in the garden.

 Make a natural fungicide with a mixture of baking soda.
 Combine four tablespoons of baking soda with a gallon of water and spread it around your garden as necessary.